-TV Broadcasting began in Cincinnati in the late 1940s with three stations.
-All three television stations were developed from companies that had radio stations with the same call letters.
+TV broadcasting began in Cincinnati in the late 1940s with a total of three stations.
+All three were developed from companies that had radio stations with the same call letters.
 (For those that might be thinking this, the answer is no; there was no WKRP in Cincinnati, except as a TV series.)

-WLW-T was the city's first station (and the second in Ohio) to begin commercial broadcasts on February 9, 1948, and became an NBC affiliate.
-The station began in 1946 as W8XCT when it conducted experimental broadcasts, and there were only 100 televisions in all of Cincinnati on a closed circuit in 1947.
-WLW-T originally operated on channel 4, but then on Channel 5, and later referred to as WLW-TV.
-It was owned by by the Crosley Broadcasting Corporation, which later became a subsidiary of the Aviation Corporation, or Avco.
+WLW-T was the city's first station (and the second in Ohio) to begin commercial broadcasts on February 9, 1948; it became an NBC affiliate.
+The station got its start in 1946, conducting experimental broadcasts as W8XCT.
+In 1947, there were only 100 televisions in all of Cincinnati on a closed circuit.
+WLW-T first operated on Channel 4 before moving to Channel 5, where it was later referred to as WLW-TV.
+It was owned by the Crosley Broadcasting Corporation, which later became a subsidiary of the Aviation Corporation, or Avco.

 WKRC-TV signed on the air April 4, 1949, originally as a CBS affiliate on channel 11, but later became channel 12 in 1952.
 It was owned by the Taft family, who owned the radio station with the same call numbers, and became part of Taft Broadcasting in 1958.

-WCPO-TV first signed on the air on July 26, 1949, as an ABC affiliate It was originally on Channel 7, but later changed to Channel 9.
+WCPO-TV first signed on the air on July 26, 1949, as an ABC affiliate.
+It was originally broadcast on Channel 7, but later changed to Channel 9.
 Secondarily, it was part of the DuMont Television Network until 1956 and became owned by Scripps-Howard Newspapers.
-The WCPO call letters came from its ownership of the Cincinnati Post and Times Star Newspaper, after they acquired the station WFBE.
-Of note, WFBE was once owned by the Schott Brothers in the 1920s, who became owners of the Bavarian Brewing Company in 1938.
+The WCPO call letters came from its ownership of the Cincinnati Post and Times Star newspapers, after they acquired the station WFBE.
+Notably, WFBE had been owned by the Schott Brothers in the 1920s, who became owners of the Bavarian Brewing Company in 1938.

 In the beginning, television shows were live and mostly impromptu.
-There were local hosts and talents that performed on Cincinnati television, with some shows airing for more than three decades.
-The shows depended upon local advertisers.
-The Bavarian Brewing Co. was one of these early television sponsors and supported such programs as Midwestern Hayride and The Paul Dixon Show, as mentioned in the Post WWII and Turnaround Efforts time periods.
-Before TV, Radio was the only medium for live broadcasts from 1920s through the 1940s.
-Radio continued to be a popular medium after TV took the stage.
-Bavarian sponsored both radio and TV programs through the 1950s, and also syndicated a couple series.
-The personalities with these shows would often promote the products of their sponsors on air, such as Bavarian's Old Style Beer, as exemplified by the background page, featuring Paul Dixon, Wanda Lewis and Dotty Mack, as well as other talents shown below.
+There were local hosts and talents that performed on Cincinnati television, with some shows airing for more than three decades straight.
+The shows depended upon local advertisers for funding.
+The Bavarian Brewing Co. was one of these early sponsors, supporting such programs as Midwestern Hayride and The Paul Dixon Show, as discussed in periods 8.
+Post WWII and 9.
+Turnaround Efforts.
+Before TV, radio had been the only available medium for live broadcasts from 1920s through the 1940s; radio continued to be a popular medium in the mid-century even after TV took the stage.
+Bavarian sponsored both radio and TV programs through the 1950s, and also syndicated multiple series.
+The personalities who hosted these shows would often promote sponsored products on air, including Bavarian's Old Style Beer - as exemplified by the background page, featuring Paul Dixon, Wanda Lewis and Dotty Mack, as well as other talents shown below.

-Originally called Boone County Jamboree (named for the county adjacent to where the Bavarian Brewery was located) Midwestern Hayride was a country music show began appearing on radio in the mid 1930s on Saturday evenings.
+Originally called Boone County Jamboree (named for the county adjacent to where the Bavarian Brewery was located), Midwestern Hayride was a country music show that began appearing on radio in the mid-1930s on Saturday evenings.
 It was carried on WLW radio, on one of the most powerful transmitters in the world, which was able to reach Europe.
-The program debuted on television in April of 1948 on WLW-T, just a couple months after the station started airing, and was hosted in the same location that transmitted WLW radio.
-The program was simulcasted on radio and TV into the 1960s, and had a prime time hour slot beginning at 8pm.
-Bavarian started sponsoring Midwestern Hayride (MH) when it began, and did so for about six years, until December, 1954.
+The program debuted on television in April of 1948 on WLW-T, just a couple of months after the station started airing; it was hosted in the same location that transmitted WLW radio.
+The program was simulcasted on radio and TV into the 1960s, enjoying a prime-time hour slot that began at 8pm.
+Bavarian sponsored Midwestern Hayride (MH) as soon as it began and continued to do so for about six years, until December, 1954.

-The TV show became a big success.
-In 1951, it was picked up for the summer on NBC-TV and, except for 1953, aired for each summer until 1956, and then was carried by ABC-TV from 1957 until 1959.
-In its early years, MH was always performed live in front of a live audience of 100, and in its hay days, it would take more than a year to get a ticket to the weekly show.
-MH continued through the 1960s.
-It had appearances by many famous country performers, including Willie Nelson, Dolly Parton and Tex Ritter, to name a few.
+Midwestern Hayride became a big success, extending its reach far beyond Cincinnati.
+In 1951, the show was picked up for the summer on NBC-TV and, except for 1953, aired on that channel for each summer until 1956; it was then carried by ABC-TV from 1957 until 1959.
+In its early years, MH was always performed in front of a live audience of 100.
+In its heyday, it would take more than a year for a hopeful audience member to get a ticket to the weekly show.
+MH continued through the 1960s as well, featuring many famous country performers, including Willie Nelson, Dolly Parton and Tex Ritter, to name just a few.

-A local regular on MH was Bonnie Lou, who later was a cohost on The Paul Dixon Show - another show Bavarian sponsored.
-The emcee of MH in its early years was Bill Thall, who also appeared in the Corner Store with Bob Shreve.
+A local regular on MH was Bonnie Lou, who would later become a cohost on The Paul Dixon Show - another popular program that Bavarian sponsored.
+In its early years, MH’s emcee was Bill Thall, who also appeared in the Corner Store with Bob Shreve.
 (See below.)
-Some of the other artists as shown in the Bavarian Brewing Co. ads above were Charlie Gore, Lee Jones, Zeke Turner, Ernie Lee, Jerry Byrd, Neal Burris and Bill Nimmo.
-Besides songs by country artists, MH featured square dancing, as shown in this video.
-Towards the end of the 1960s the name of the MH was changed to just Hayride, and it ended in 1972, after nearly 25 years.
-However, a MW veteran for 16-years, Kenny Price, went on to have a similar but more contemporary country show based in Nashville, called "Hee Haw" beginning around 1976.
-That show aired until Price's death in 1987.
+Some artists shown in the Bavarian Brewing Co. ads above were Charlie Gore, Lee Jones, Zeke Turner, Ernie Lee, Jerry Byrd, Neal Burris and Bill Nimmo.
+In addition to songs by country artists, MH featured square dancing, as shown in this video.
+Towards the end of the 1960s the name of MH was changed to just Hayride, and it finally ended in 1972, after a nearly 25-year run on the air.
+However, a MW veteran for 16 years, Kenny Price, went on to host a similar but more contemporary country show that was based in Nashville and called "Hee Haw.”
+Price’s program began airing around 1976 and ran until his death in 1987.

 c.
 1950.
 This performer is practically jumping out of his boots.
 He's performing on the Midwestern Hayride.
 The man in the checked shirt on the left is the show's emcee, Bill Thall.
 Shown in the background is a prop for the show's sponsor, Bavarian's Old Style Beer.